awsdocs/aws-cloud9-user-guide/doc_source/sample-docker.md

 1. Sign in to the AWS Cloud9 console as follows:
    + If you're the only individual using your AWS account or you are an IAM user in a single AWS account, go to [https://console\.aws\.amazon\.com/cloud9/](https://console.aws.amazon.com/cloud9/)\.
-   + If your organization uses AWS Single Sign\-On \(SSO\), see your AWS account administrator for sign\-in instructions\.
+   + If your organization uses AWS IAM Identity Center \(successor to AWS Single Sign\-On\), see your AWS account administrator for sign\-in instructions\.
-   + If you're using an AWS Educate Starter Account, see [Use an AWS Educate Starter Account to sign in to the AWS Cloud9 console](setup-student.md#setup-student-sign-in-ide) in *Individual Student Signup*\.
-   + If you're a student in a classroom, see your instructor for sign\-in instructions\.

 1. In the AWS navigation bar, in the AWS Region selector, choose the AWS Region where you want to create the SSH environment\.